AI for Writing vs Traditional Keyboards: What's Better for You?

 Integration with augmented reality (AR) presents fascinating possibilities.
 Imagine projecting a keyboard onto any surface or typing in mid-air with visual feedback through AR glasses.
 Several companies are working on these technologies, which could eventually make physical keyboards obsolete for many use cases.

-Context awareness will extend beyond the current message.
-Future keyboards might consider your calendar, location, and even emotional state when offering suggestions.
-A keyboard might recognize you're running late for a meeting and suggest appropriate responses to messages asking about your arrival time.
+Context awareness now extends well beyond the current message.
+Today's keyboards consider your calendar, location, and even analyze patterns in your communication to understand your state of mind.
+A keyboard might recognize you're running late for a meeting and proactively suggest appropriate responses to messages asking about your arrival time, or notice you typically write more formally on Monday mornings and adjust its suggestions accordingly.

 Cross-language communication will become more seamless.
 Rather than just supporting multiple languages, future keyboards will likely offer real-time translation that's sophisticated enough to preserve nuance and cultural context.
 This could dramatically reduce language barriers in global communication.